 Pet Loss Help

 Losing anyone who is important to you is extremely difficult, pets included.
 Grieving the loss of a pet is just as important as grieving the loss of humans.
-Do not let anyone tell you it is just a pet and make you feel as though you cannot be sad and express grievance.
+Do not let anyone tell you that it’s just a pet and make you feel as though you cannot be sad and express grievance.

 Many times, pets are considered a part of your family; you care for them and love them just as you would a child.
 So when they pass, you have every reason to feel sad and overcome with emotion.